nadyr-mg/ImageStore/README.md

 ## Assumptions
-1. Because we need to be able to fetch image files using URLs like `<url>/my_image.jpg`, I assume that names of files that we upload need to be unique across all files that were uploaded already
+1. Because we need to be able to fetch image files using URLs like `<url>/my_image.jpg`, I assume that names of files that we upload need to be unique across all files that were uploaded already.

+    **That's why we'll be using filename as an ID for fetching annotations or image files**
 1. I assume that a structure of image annotation is clearly defined and goes as follows:
 ```json
 {